-Earlier this year World Sailing initiated a distinguished award to recognise organizations, projects or individuals working with sustainable matters in line with Agenda 2030.
-Shortly before the closing date I received an email from Dan Reading, Sustainability Programme Manager:
+Earlier this year World Sailing initiated a distinguished award to recognize organizations, projects, or individuals working with sustainable matters in line with Agenda 2030.
+Shortly before the closing date, I received an email from Dan Reading, Sustainability Programme Manager:

 "Dear Bjorn, we think that the 100 sunwindwater campaign aligns with our sustainability strategy, therefore we would like to invite you to apply for our award."

 Wow, we were invited by World Sailing!
-Of course we applied.
+Of course, we applied.
 This morning we were informed that we did well, but four other applicants made it as final nominees.
-I bow myself for these four great projects and on behalf of my young crew members I congratulate them all for great achievements.
+I bow myself for these four great projects and on behalf of my young crew members, I congratulate them all for their great achievements.
 May the best one of these four win the award and may all 28 applicants continue the work for ocean health and sustainability:

 Corpus Christi Yacht Club

 The Corpus Christi Yacht Club (CCYC) volunteer Green Team organized the first World Sailing Championship with a focus on ocean conservation and sustainability.
-They have implemented sustainable practices, created educational opportunities and legacy programs.
+They have implemented sustainable practices and created educational opportunities and legacy programs.

 The Green Blue

 A joint initiative between the Royal Yachting Association (RYA) and British Marine.
 They raise awareness of how UK sailing can become more environmentally sustainable.
-They develop guidance and resources to encourage and support environmental good practice for individual sailors, clubs, centres and boating businesses.
+They develop guidance and resources to encourage and support environmental good practices for individual sailors, clubs, centers, and boating businesses.